Support and Certification Matrix

 |User-defined||The platform’s V3IO Frames service, which provides access to the Frames API — an open-source unified high-performance Python DataFrame API for accessing NoSQL, stream, and time-series data in the platform’s data store.

 Frames is provided as a shared single-instance tenant-wide service.
-In cloud deployments, the service is predefined and enabled by default.
+In cloud deployments, the service is pre-deployed and enabled by default.

 The Apache Spark data-processing engine, including the following libraries: